Finite symmetry groups in physics: Waves and particles

 \subsection{Elementary particles and the standard model}

 Let us now turn our attention to the mixed case, with the finite group acting on the right and the Lie groups acting on the left.
 This is the domain of the standard model, where measurements of macroscopic variables such as mass, momentum, energy, angular momentum, magnetic moments and so on are made on individual quanta or `elementary particles'.

 We then have 24 discrete objects on the right that we can measure, and 24 degrees of freedom for the operators on the left that define what we can measure.
-The standard model has a kind of duality between things that can be measured and things that can't, which is sometimes an absolute distinction, and sometimes an uncertainty principle.

-For example, the Heisenberg uncertainty principle says you can measure position or momentum, but not both at the same time.
-Quantum chromodynamics, on the other hand, assigns (unobservable) colours to quarks, and puts the corresponding observable property into the notion of particle `flavour' or generation.
-In some cases, if the associated representation is a real or complex scalar, the appropriate concept is its own dual, and there is no duality or uncertainty involved.
-This appears to be the case, for example, with the electric charge.
-The details are not so important.
-What is important is, how many distinct measurements can we make?

-The finite model says that we can measure exactly $24$ independent things.
 If we make a specific choice of the $24$ independent things we want to measure, we obtain $24$ (dimensionless) real numbers that describe everything there is to know about how the elementary particles behave.
 The standard model has made a particular choice, and has measured precisely $24$ independent things.
-These $24$ things are usually described as $12$ fermion masses ($3$ generations each of neutrino, electron, up and down quark), $3$ boson masses (the $Z$, $W$ and Higgs bosons), (hence $14$ mass ratios), $2$ coupling constants (the finite-structure constant and the strong coupling constant) and $8$ mixing angles ($4$ each in the CKM and PMNS matrices) \cite{Cabibbo,KM,Pontecorvo,MNS}, and are regarded as the fundamental parameters.
+These $24$ things are usually described as $12$ fermion masses ($3$ generations each of neutrino, electron, up and down quark), $3$ boson masses (the $Z$, $W$ and Higgs bosons), (hence $14$ mass ratios), $2$ coupling constants (the fine-structure constant and the strong coupling constant) and $8$ mixing angles ($4$ each in the CKM and PMNS matrices) \cite{Cabibbo,KM,Pontecorvo,MNS}, and are regarded as the fundamental parameters.

 The standard model therefore has exactly the right number of parameters to contain a complete description of quantum reality.
 It produces the right answers, because it contains enough variables and enough equations to calculate everything that can be calculated.
 There is nothing wrong with the standard model.
 It is a mathematically correct, and complete, model of everything that can possibly happen.
 So why are people still looking for a `theory of everything', if the standard model already \emph{is} a theory of everything?